Chordian/sidfactory2/README.md

 #### Converter

 - Added a third conversion option for handling `.ct` source tunes from CheeseCutter
-- The SNG and CT converters now support the pulse program index and main volume commands added in driver 11.02
+- The SNG and CT converters now support the pulse index and main volume commands in driver 11.02
 - The MOD, SNG and CT converters now support then tempo change command added in driver 11.02
 - Command description labels are now created by the MOD and SNG converters too